-Completion by Design is a five-year Bill & Melinda Gates Foundation initiative that works with community colleges to significantly increase completion and graduation rates for low-income students under 26.
-The Gates Foundation has awarded competitive grants to four groups of community colleges to help transform their students’ experience.
+Completion by Design is a five-year Bill & Melinda Gates Foundation signature initiative that works with community colleges to significantly increase completion and graduation rates for low-income students under 26.
+The Gates Foundation has awarded competitive grants to three groups of community colleges to help transform their students’ experience.
 The goal of Completion by Design is to substantially increase completion rates for these students while holding down costs and maintaining access and quality.

 - The first phase of the initiative was a one-year planning period, during which participating community colleges examined their own data to identify loss points and design strategies to address them.

 - The second phase is a two- to three-year implementation period, during which the colleges will implement strategies identified during the planning year.